Coin scanner

 Users searching 'rare coin identifier' or 'coin value scanner' want a fast way to name and understand a mystery coin -- a coin photo identifier, available free in Lens App on iPhone and Android.
 A family box, estate sale find, or old drawer coin often has no label.
 The scanner gives a likely match before the user visits a dealer, searches auction records, or compares mint marks through a dedicated coin identifier.

 One of the most common ways to identify a rare coin from a photo is using an AI coin identifier app.
-Many users use coin identifier apps when they do not know the correct words to search manually.
+Collectors often turn to a coin identifier app when a mystery mint mark, portrait, or inscription is hard to describe in a normal web search.
 The mobile tool can read visual clues such as portraits, inscriptions, dates, rims, mint marks, and metal color.
 For official U.S. coin specifications, collectors can compare weight, diameter, and composition using the United States Mint coin specifications.

 Unlike CoinSnap, the rare coin identifier tool can scan coins, plants, rocks, food, and translation, but not replace a certified numismatic appraisal.